solo-io/workshops/istio-day2/1-understand-istio/03-observability.md

 Now we should be scraping the data-plane workloads.
 If we check the Istio Service Dashboard, specifically the "Service Workload" section, we should start to see load.

+> :question: As mentioned earlier, it may take a few minutes for these signals to start to make it into the Grafana dashboards, so be patient :)

 ![](./images/grafana-service-workloads.png)

 If we go back and look at the Control Plane dashboard, we should see those XDS graphs now populated: